madhaa17/chatbot-ai/README.md

 ## Usage

-1. Select your preferred AI model (Gemini or ChatGPT) from the dropdown menu
 2. Type your message in the input field
 3. Press Enter or click the Send button to send your message
 4. The AI will respond in real-time